drumusician/baco/README.md

 Useful tool to use inside your Mix projects.

-Very much in Alpha state (this project will be presented and released @ [Code Beam Lite Amsterdam 2018](https://codesync.global/conferences/cbl-amsterdam-2018/) )
+There is nothing here yet.
+This project will be fully published @ [Code Beam Lite Amsterdam 2018](https://codesync.global/conferences/cbl-amsterdam-2018/) )

 ## Installation